Joint Rent Group - 2025 Minutes

 Jane shared the outstanding actions on screen and went through the updates received.

-JRG095 Council Tax for ground floor MSF - full written update provided ahead of meeting.
-Meeting with Assessor still to be arranged but their involvement will assess if there is scope to get the flats removed from the CT register.
+JRG095 – Council Tax for ground floor MSF – Full written update provided.
+Meeting with Assessor still to be arranged to assess if flats can be removed from the CT register.

-Lock-up Review (Beata Csibi and John Kerr)
+(Beata Csibi and John Kerr)

 Update on Capital Programme P10